bytedance/g3/doc/dev-setup.md

 # install capnproto from source, or export G3_CAPNP_USE_PRECOMPILED=yes when build a tarball
 # install libs
 pkg_add libcares
-# install lua5.4 or any other versions available on your system, and create a pkgconfig link
+# install lua5.4 or any other versions available on your system
 pkg_add lua
-ln -s /usr/local/lib/pkgconfig/lua54.pc /usr/local/lib/pkgconfig/lua5.4.pc
 pkg_add python
 # build, with system LibreSSL
 cargo build